webix-hub/docs/data/desktop/xlist.md

 - [Paging](desktop/paging.md)

 {{note
-Note that there's so built-in possibility to edit data with dataview.
-You should create a prototype editlist object beforehand.
+Note that there's no built-in possibility to edit data with list.
+You should create a [prototype editlist object](desktop/edit.md) beforehand.
 }}

 ###API Reference

 [Methods, properties and events](api/refs/ui.list.md)

 ###Related Articles